NOTE: All due dates and deadlines are based on Eastern Standard Time.

 All student bills are on-line and are generally available immediately after you register or change your schedule.
 Students should check their on-line bill frequently because various charges could post at any time.
 As a courtesy, you may receive an e-mail notification to your UConnect e-mail account that your bill is available for viewing and payment.
 You will NOT receive a paper bill in the mail.

-Students are required to pay assessed fees each term at the time of registration.
-Non-receipt of a bill or statement is not an excuse for late payment.
-The balance due on your account may be obtained through One Stop Student Services under "Billing, Payments & Refunds" and selecting "view/pay my bill".
+Students are required to pay assessed fees each term by the assigned due date.
+Non-receipt of a bill or statement is not an excuse for paying late.
+The balance due on your account may be obtained by logging into Catalyst.

 It will post by the end of the next business day.
 In most cases it will post the same business day.
 Every effort is made to check the drop box on business days at approximately 8:00 AM and 2:00 PM and payments posted to the student's account by 5:00 PM.

-Failure to make a timely payment may result in the assessment of a late payment fee, interest and may result in a service block that will restrict the release of records (grades, transcripts, and diploma) and registration for future terms.
-Each month, students having an outstanding balance will be notified through their UConnect e-mail to go to www.onestop.uc.edu to view and pay their bill.
-Please mail payments before the due date.
-We are not responsible for payments delivered after the due date.
+Failure to make a timely payment may result in the assessment of a late payment fee, interest and may result in a service block that will restrict the release of records (transcripts and diploma) and registration for future terms.
+Each month, students having an outstanding balance will be notified through their UConnect e-mail to go to the student portal to review/pay their account.

 University Rule 20-17-02, item B states that the necessary procedures are adopted to ensure that payments on account are made promptly and for the full amount due.
 Procedures to guarantee payment of such accounts shall include, but not be limited to: billings; collection letters; telephone contacts; use of collection agencies; referral to counsel for litigation; withholding transcripts, grades and diplomas; and denial of the ability to register for future terms.